 However, even though there won’t be a noticeable change in the user experience of these products — at least right away — this type of VPN consolidation is a concerning development for users.

-Surfshark isn’t the first VPN to be acquired/merged with Nord Security.
+Surfshark isn’t the first VPN to be acquired by or merged with Nord Security.
 In October 2021, Nord Security acquired AtlasVPN.
 This means three VPNs fall under the Cyberspace umbrella.

 The VPN Consolidation Trend